Solidarity newspaper

 Against that stood the wishes of the inhabitants to remain British and their no less strong desire not to be subjected to Argentine rule.

-Argentina's rulers were, under General Galtieri, a murderous, unpopular military junta.
+In addition to that, Argentina's rulers were then, under General Galtieri, a murderous, unpopular military junta.
 By invading the islands, they sought to make themselves less unpopular at home and rally the forces of Argentine chauvinism behind them.

 Margaret Thatcher and her government, though their political standing in Britain would improve greatly as a result of the war, were at that point very unpopular at home too.